 - Asking for a legal right, such as the National Minimum Wage

-- Acting or proposing to act over a health and safety issue
+- Acting or proposing to act on a health and safety issue

 What is a fair disciplinary procedure?